What is CDP (Cisco Discovery Protocol)? | How Does It Work?

 Preventing information collection about connected Switches restricts data access.
 As a result, Switch A avoids gathering data about the other two Switches.

-When managing a Cisco network, use CDP to find interface connections.
+When managing a Cisco network, use this protocol to find interface connections.
 So, you can determine how a particular Switch links to other Switches.

 What Does CDP Protocol Do?